Maanga (film)

-Maanga is a 2015 Indian Tamil language science fiction comedy film directed by debutant RS Raja and produced by Sakthivel.
-The film features Premji and Advaitha in the lead roles, while Leema Babu and Srinivasan appear in supporting roles.
+Maanga is a 2015 Indian Tamil language science fiction comedy film directed by debutant R. S. Raja and produced by P. C. K. Sakthivel.
+The film features Premgi Amaren and Advaitha in the lead roles, while Leema Babu, Ilavarasu, Manobala, Srinivasan, and Rekha appear in supporting roles.

-The music was composed by Premgi amaren.
-It was released on 11 September 2015.
+The music was composed by Premgi with cinematography by R. S. Selva and editing by Suresh Urs.
+The film was released on 11 September 2015.